-Rich led an aggressive expansion of Skanska USA Civil’s geographic footprint beyond its successful regions in the Northeast, Southeast and Southwest by spearheading efforts to secure work in the Pacific Northwest and Northern California.
+From 2009 to 2014, Rich led an aggressive expansion of Skanska USA Civil’s geographic footprint beyond its successful regions in the Northeast, Southeast and Southwest by spearheading efforts to secure work in the Pacific Northwest and Northern California.
 He also successfully pushed sharing expertise across the company and exploring how to best implement alternative delivery methods.
 As a result, Skanska USA Civil can execute all types of projects in any region of the country.
-In order to support the company’s growing presence in the energy sector, Rich launched the national Power & Industrial Center of Excellence (COE).
+In order to support the company’s growing presence in the energy sector, Rich launched a national Power & Industrial group.

 Rich joined Skanska in 1996 as a senior estimator, playing a key role in successful bids totaling billions of dollars.
 He began his career as an airport engineer for the Port Authority of New York and New Jersey.
 Since graduating with a bachelor’s degree in mechanical engineering from City College of New York, Rich has spent more than 30 years in the industry.

-Rich currently serves as chairman of New York Building Congress and sits on the boards of the American Road & Transportation Builders Association, and Family & Children’s, an organization dedicated to helping vulnerable children, seniors, families, and communities in Long Island.
+Rich currently serves as chairman of New York Building Congress and sits on the board of Family & Children’s, an organization dedicated to helping vulnerable children, seniors, families, and communities in Long Island.